neo954/sichuan-cookbook/.github/CONTRIBUTING.md

 ## Proofreading

 For each receipt under the `latex` directory, proofreading is needed.
-If you want to help proofreading, please claim unassigned working item from [GitHub issues](https://github.com/neo954/sichuan-cookbook/issues?q=is%3Aissue+is%3Aopen+Proofread+sort%3Acreated-asc+no%3Aassignee).
+If you want to help to proofread, please claim the unassigned working items from [GitHub issues](https://github.com/neo954/sichuan-cookbook/issues?q=is%3Aissue+is%3Aopen+Proofread+sort%3Acreated-asc+no%3Aassignee).